arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 	_Selecting the ExpenseReport application_

-1. In the application dashboard you can find the necessary information to enable single sign-on with Windows Azure AD.
+1. In the application dashboard you can find the necessary information to enable single sign-on with Microsoft Azure AD.
 You will then see where the **Federation Metadata Document URL** and **App ID URI** were configured by the MVC new project assistant.

 	![Application Dashboard](Images/application-dashboard.png?raw=true "Application Dashboard")